 Picture by A. Aleksandravičius

-Uber does not operate in Kaunas as of April 2019, but there’s a similar service called Bolt (previously Taxify).
+Uber is not very popular in Kaunas, but there’s a similar service called Bolt (previously Taxify).
 Here’s a discount code for first-time users – KAUNASIN.
 Enter it when registering the app and save 7 Eur!
 We also recommend the eTaksi app that connects most traditional taxi companies in the city. eTransport is a Vilnius-based company that recently started operating in Kaunas.
 You can also ask your hotel staff to call you a cab by phone.

-CityBee car-sharing app offers plenty of new (or new-ish) cars that you can pick up and drop off in dozens of places around the city.
+CityBee or Bolt car-sharing apps offer plenty of new (or new-ish) cars that you can pick up and drop off in dozens of places around the city.
 You can also get an electric vehicle from Spark in Vilnius and park/charge it in Kaunas.

 Bolt launched the scooter-sharing service in the central part of Kaunas in August 2019.
 Fun times!
 Simply download the app or use the same one you use for calling a cab or ordering food.